tweag/guides/documentation/code.md

           when there are other possible choices.
 - the main entry points in the code for understanding the implementation,
-- resources for learning the libraries and frameworks on which the package depends.
+- resources for learning the libraries and frameworks the package depends on.

 **Example**